 Creighton expanded its curriculum in spring 2017 by adding a poverty law survey course and a civil law poverty externship.
 Pro bono work was added in the fall of 2018 and Katelyn Cherney, BA,’08, JD, special assistant professor, was named its director.
-The course, made possible by a gift from the Heaney Family Fund, offers two credit hours as an upper-level elective.
-Students enrolled in the course are awarded a scholarship to cover half of its cost.
-In addition to the poverty law survey course, the program also sponsors financial aid support for students participating in externships with nonprofit organizations like Nebraska Legal Aid.
+The program was made possible by a gift from the Heaney Family Fund.
 Read more.

 Health Law Concentration